se-edu/learningresources/contents/ruby/Ruby.md

 >
 > *Yukihiro Matsumoto*

-Many languages attempt to make their codes as close to pseudocode as possible, but Ruby takes it to another level: Ruby code flows almost as smoothly as an English literary text.
+Some languages attempt to make their codes as close to pseudocode as possible, but Ruby takes it to another level: Ruby code flows almost as smoothly as an English literary text.

 ```rb
 for num in 0..5